 During these years, Luther was sent on a mission to meet the pope of Rome.
 He thought that this visit would have a good effect on his spiritual life because he was going to the capital of Christianity where he expected to see marvelous examples of chastity and piety.
 Instead, he was shocked by the evil, foolishness, and immorality that he saw.
 In despair he commented, "If there is a hell, Rome is built upon it."
-It was during this visit that Luther decided to climb the twenty-eight steps of the Scala Sancta.
-He did this on his knees while repeating the Lord's Prayer on each step.
-In this way he sought God's forgiveness.
-Yet, when he was finished he did not feel any
+It was during this visit that Luther decided to climb the twenty-eight steps of the Scala

-1 MeneseAbd El Noor, "Justification by Faith," Huda Magazine, 864, no. 74 (February 1984):9.
+&lt;sup>18MeneseAbd El Noor, "Justification by Faith," Huda Magazine, 864, no. 74 (February 1984):9.

-1 Lots of people see this incident that almost took away Luther's life, and his survival from the weather strike that almost hit him as the main reason behind his decision to join monasticism, and as result of that in one of his speeches dated 16th of October 1519 he wrote saying that the lightning destined his future.
+&lt;sup>19Lots of people see this incident that almost took away Luther's life, and his survival from the weather strike that almost hit him as the main reason behind his decision to join monasticism, and as result of that in one of his speeches dated 16th of October 1519 he wrote saying that the lightning destined his future.
 Hanna Girgis El Khodary, Martin Luther (Cairo: Dar El Thaqafa, 1983), 36.

-2 Ibid., 37.
+Ibid..
+37.

-2 John Stott, The Incomparable Christ, translated to Arabic by Nicholas Nessim (Cairo: Episcopal Publication House, 2010), 119.
+&lt;sup>21John Stott, The Incomparable Christ, translated to Arabic by Nicholas Nessim (Cairo: Episcopal Publication House, 2010), 119.